aljedaxi/zettel/pages/z_the_nooscope_manifested.md

 ##
 > Rather than studying only how technology works, critical inquiry studies also how it breaks, how subjects rebel against its normative control and workers sabotage its gears.
 In this sense, a way to sound the limits of AI is to look at hacking practices
 ## AI, as a generally rule, outsources what we might call knowledge work to labelers in the third world
+## The information flow of AI has to be understood as an apparatus designed to extract ‘analytical intelligence’ from the most diverse forms of labour and to transfer such intelligence into a machine (obviously including, within the definition of labour, extended forms of social, cultural and scientific production).